 The Guardian Challenge invites children to solve environmental problems in their own communities through their schools, and with their parent’s help.

 Through The Guardian Challenge more than 450 students have participated in reforestation projects, river, beach and park clean-ups, composting projects, recycling at home, water conservation projects, creation of edible gardens, eco-brick creation and fundraising efforts to buy compost bins for their school.
 A large number of eco-activities are encouraging their communities to be fairer, more prosperous, and inclusive.

 We are already working at a national level and eventually adapted to the needs and challenges of other regions.

 The most creative and highly impacted Guardians challenges are awarded with a Guardians of Nature merit badge along with a visit to a protected area.

 We are empowering a generation of children to identify as “guardians” of our natural resources.
 Through concrete actions, their personal experience of seeing protected areas firsthand becomes a learning laboratory and another incentive for them to embrace their environmental activism as guardians.

-Our pilot initiative includes 8 schools and 7 participating companies in the Nosara district of Guanacaste, Costa Rica.
+Our pilot initiative includes 7 schools and 7 participating private businesses in the Nosara district of Guanacaste, Costa Rica, as well as the local government of Nicoya and the Regional School District.

 We are systematizing a process that can be replicated at the national level.